yaswanthhh/book-store-app/README.md

 # book-store-app
- This is a CRUD based application based on abook store
+ This is a CRUD based application based on a book store